 For example, some of our processing is necessary in order to enable us to fulfil our statutory obligations under the National Heritage Act 1983 such as that which is for the purposes of maintaining, extending and promoting our collections.

-For example, in relation to certain events you may be requested to provide emergency contact details or similar information which we will hold on this basis.
+For example, in relation to certain events you may be requested to provide emergency contact details or similar information.

 In relation to any marketing or promotional messages from us, you can always opt out of receiving these.